-People of all ages use our service, from young people who have just made the transition from children's services and want a full programme of activities and support, through to people who are older and enjoy the social aspects of coming to our centres.
+People of all ages use our service.
+We have a full programme of activities and support for young people who've just made the transition from children's services.
+We also have older people who enjoy the social aspects of coming to our centres.

 Types of activities

-You can choose how you want to mix and match a variety of services and support to meet your needs.
+You can mix and match services and support to meet your needs.
 For example, you might want to spend part of your week with us and the rest going to college.
 You could decide to use our employment and volunteering service and attend a placement on some days.

-Our service users often tell us what kind of activities they want to get involved in and we'll try to provide these wherever possible, either in our building or by helping people to access what's already available in the community.
+Our service users often tell us what kind of activities they want to get involved in.
+Wherever possible, we'll try to provide these, either in our building or by helping people to access what's already available in the community.